-Back in its new time slot, Hometown Holidays is Spring Hill's annual Christmas festival, held the first Friday in December.
-For many years, this fun, free event has treated families to pictures with Santa, holiday-themed crafts, treats, activities, and entertainment hosted by local organizations.
+Hometown Holidays is Spring Hill's annual Christmas festival, held the first Friday in December.
+For many years, this fun, FREE event has treated families to pictures with Santa, holiday-themed crafts, treats, activities, and entertainment hosted by local organizations.

 Schedule of events

 To kick off the evening, Mayor Steven Ellis will host the annual tree lighting in the courtyard of the Civic Center.

 - Photo with Santa, Spring Hill Rotary Club

 After the Mayor's Christmas Tree lighting, the Spring Hill Rotary Club will be hosting pictures with Santa inside of the Civic Center.

 City staff will be handing out gifts, full of treats and prizes, right after your photo with Santa.

 - Letters to Santa, Spring Hill Recreation Commission

 You will be able to drop off your child’s wishes and lists to Santa at this special mailbox, which leads straight to the North Pole!

 After your drive through visit with Santa, head out on our City Lights Tour.
 We will have holiday lights displays at various City parks and facilities for you to drive around and view!
 We’ve also partnered with the Spring Hill Recreation Commission for our Lights Tour.
 They have generously decorated our Historic Downtown district as well as the Spring Hill Sports Complex, which will have another hot chocolate stop!
 Locations include: